Amazon Echo Dot with Clock

 Amazon has continually enhanced Alexa’s portfolio of functions with various skills, so you can expect this speaker to continue gaining new features.
-Since it is stationary and solidly well built, the Echo Dot with Clock can stay in working capacity for a long time.
+Since it is stationary and solidly built, the Echo Dot with Clock can stay in working condition for a long time.

 Should you buy it?

 Yes, especially if you’re looking to start building up your smart home.

 - Toshiba C350 Fire TV does 4K, Dolby Vision, starting at $350